sxlijin/sxlijin.github.io/resume.md

 #### Check \| Services TL, Mar 2023 - current

-Proposed, scoped, designed, and led a team of 3 to:
+* Proposed, scoped, designed, and led a team of 3 to:

-* Build out Trunk Check's GitHub integrations, to scan PRs and repos for lint issues, formatting issues, and security vulnerabilities
+  * Build out Trunk Check's GitHub integrations (full-stack), to scan PRs and repos for lint issues, formatting issues, and security vulnerabilities
   * Build a web-only onboarding experience (prior to which, onboarding meant either installing the CLI or our VSCode extension)
   * Build out integrations with security tools, to provide comprehensive security coverage of PRs and repositories
+* Identify, plan, and execute various infrastructure improvements (e.g. recurring data validation repair jobs, infra improvements for dev/test and staging/prod)
+* Work with community and enterprise users to troubleshoot use cases, identify usability gaps, and prioritize bugfixes and feature work

 #### Check \| IC, July 2021 - Feb 2023